 Philadelphia HUB Lead

-Miami HUB Lead
+Charlotte HUB Lead

 • BGE primary serves Black girls, women and non-binary environmentalists seeking a supportive community of likeminded people and/or folks interested in learning more about sustainability, environmentalism, and/or green careers